 2. From here, select Printers & scanners on the left-hand menu.
 If your device was installed correctly, it should show up in the list.
 Select the DYMO LabelWriter 450 option, and click on Manage.

-3. Next, click on the Printer Properties link and a window will open.
-From here, click the Preferences button.
+3. Next, click on the Manage button from the above screen and a window will open.
+From here, click the Printer Preferences button.

 5. Find the Paper Size option and select the paper size "30336 1 in x 2 - 1/8 in".
 This roughly translates to about 25.4 mm x 53.97 mm.